 Part-time | 5 years* | + 2 years | + 1 year |

-* From the date of first enrolment in the doctoral programme to the date of deposit of the doctoral thesis.
+* To be calculated from the date of first enrolment in the doctoral programme to the date on which the doctoral thesis is deposited.

-The doctoral programmes include different training activities that do not need to be structured in ECTS credits, such as courses, seminars, participation in conferences or stays at other research centres.
+The doctoral programmes offer a number of training activities which do not need to be structured in ECTS credits, such as courses, seminars, participation in conferences or stays at other research centres.
 The type of activities to be carried out, their nature (optional or compulsory) and the number of hours are detailed in the report of each programme.

 Training activities are classified into two types:

-- Transversal activities, organised by the Doctoral School of the University of Valladolid.
+- Transversal training activities, organised by the Doctoral School of the University of Valladolid

-- Specific training activities, organised by the doctoral programme
+- Specific training activities, organised by each doctoral programme

-The training activities carried out by the doctoral student are recorded in the el Doctoral Student Activity Document (DAD), which, together with the Research Plan (PlanInv), are reported annually by the tutor and thesis supervisors and evaluated by the Academic Committee.
+The training activities carried out by the doctoral student are recorded in the el Doctoral Student Activity Document (DAD).
+This DAD -together with the Research Plan (PlanInv)-, are subject to an annual report from the tutor and the thesis supervisors and are evaluated by the academic committee.

-A positive evaluation is a prerequisite for continuing on the programme.
-In the event of an evaluation with shortcomings, the PhD student will be evaluated again within 6 months, for which purpose a new research plan must be drawn up.
-In the event of a new evaluation with unaddressed shortcomings, the PhD student will be permanently withdrawn from the programme.
+A positive evaluation is a prerequisite for continuing on the doctoral programme.
+Should the evaluation point out faults, the PhD student will be evaluated again within six months, for which purpose a new research plan must be drawn up.
+If the second evaluation reports unaddressed faults, the PhD student will be permanently withdrawn from the programme.

-Once enrolled in a doctoral programme, the doctoral student has three or five years ahead of them, depending on whether they are full-time or part-time, for the development of their research training, the final work of which will be the writing and defence of their doctoral thesis.
-To this end, they will have a tutor and a thesis director/s who undertake to supervise the doctoral period.
+Once enrolled in a doctoral programme, the PhD student has three or five years (full-time or part-time, respectively) to carry out their research training, which will conclude with the writing and defence of their doctoral thesis.
+To this end, they will have a tutor and a thesis supervisor/s who undertake to supervise the doctoral period.

-However, it is important to bear in mind that during the years of stay not only research work must be carried out, but also a series of activities that will train you as a researcher.
+However, it is important to take into account that, during the years of enrolment in PhD studies, not only must research work be carried out but also that a series of activities must be undertaken to be trained as a researcher.

 Moreover, doctoral students should be aware that their training is subject to a time limit, in accordance with the rules set out in the corresponding section.